WallarooLabs/wally/doc/TLAToolbox.md

 A lot of the action will be in creating and running models to see if there is an error in your spec.

+## Model Checking

+When creating a model, you will be assigning values to the variables and constants in your spec.
+Click to (TLC Model Checker->New Model) to create one.

+Within the model tab (with label corresponding to the name of the model), look at the bottom left of the "Model Overview" tab under "What to Check".
+This is where you set up what you want to check when running the model.
+The first thing you should determine is whether you expect your spec to terminate.
+If so, deselect "Deadlock", since termination will be interpreted as deadlock.